aanykanen/selection-recommender/README.md

 ## Thesis

-The finished thesis can be found at: LINK MISSING AS THESIS IS NOT YET APPROVED TO SYSTEM.
+The finished thesis can be found at: http://jultika.oulu.fi/Record/nbnfioulu-202102161173

 ## Licensing